HirotoTaniuchi/paper_memo/README.md

 # paper_memo

-This repository contains summaries of the papers I have read in Issues.
+This repository contains summaries of the papers I have read on Notion.
 Most of them are about **Coloring,Color Pattern,GAN**.
 The images in the summaries are screenshots from the papers.